-Navy seaman is designation for the enlistment program option that enables men and women to eventually qualify for one of several Navy ratings (skill specialties) through on-the-job Seaman Apprenticeship training.
+Navy seaman is a designation for the enlistment program option that enables men and women to eventually qualify for one of several Navy ratings (skill specialties) through on-the-job Seaman Apprenticeship training.
 The program also offers apprenticeship training in a rating that may not be available at the time of enlistment, usually because it's overmanned.

 Training as a Navy Seaman

 After completion of recruit training, enlistees in the Seaman Apprenticeship Training Program attend a three-week course on basic theory in shipboard operations and evolution.
 Once they've completed apprenticeship training, seamen are usually assigned to shipboard duties wherever the Navy needs them the most.

 Seamen can request and may receive on-the-job training in a rating that they are interested in, qualified for, and which is available at their first command by completing correspondence courses and personal advancement requirements.

 A seaman must be recommended by his commanding officer for the Navy rating he wants.
 Seamen may also attend Navy schools to learn about general damage control, shipboard firefighting, preventive maintenance of special equipment, and the use of special tools used in the rating they are working in or seeking.